 Year 1 – The Black History Exhibit Project

 During the 2023-2024 school year, eleven student volunteers created a traveling exhibit focused on Frederick, Maryland.
 The 20-panel exhibit explored the historical struggles and achievements of Frederick’s Black community.
 It was divided into four sections: 1) Slavery, 2) Black Churches, 3) Racialized Violence, and 4) Segregation.
-Since its opening at C. Burr Artz Library in downtown Frederick, the panels have been exhibited at every high school in Frederick County, Middletown Public Library, the FCPS Board of Education, and several middle schools.
-It will be on public display at Brunswick Public Library in May 2025.
+Since its opening at C. Burr Artz Library in downtown Frederick, the panels have been exhibited at every high school in Frederick County, Middletown Public Library, the FCPS Board of Education, Brunswick Library, and several middle schools.
+It will be on public display at Mount Zion Church in Urbana, Maryland the weekend of September 20th.

 Virtual copies of each panel can be found here.